 Uninsured Motorist Coverage

-Uninsured motorist coverage is relevant when the driver who caused an accident has no insurance or the driver of a Maryland hit and run accident is never tracked down.
+Uninsured motorist coverage is relevant when the driver who caused an accident has no insurance or the driver of a Baltimore hit and run accident is never tracked down.
 When you make a UM claim you file the claim against your own auto insurance policy.
-Most policies have UM coverage, even if the policyholder is unaware of it.
-The policyholder has the right to waive uninsured/underinsured driver coverage only if he or she signs a written waiver of coverage.
+Most policies have UM coverage, even if the policyholder is unaware of it. the policyholder has the right to waive uninsured/underinsured driver coverage only if he or she signs a written waiver of coverage.
 This seldom happens.

 The accident victim must prove the uninsured motorist was liable for his or her injuries to make a successful UM claim.

 For all policies renewed after Jan.
 1, 2011, the minimum amount of uninsured motorist coverage required under Maryland law is $30,000 for bodily injury per person, $60,000 bodily injury per accident and property damage of $15,000.
-Uninsured motorist coverage allows the victim of a car wreck to make a recovery for bodily injuries sustained in a motor vehicle accident.
-It also allows family members of someone who is killed in a car wreck to make a recovery from the deceased person’s policy if the at-fault driver caused a fatal wreck.
+Uninsured motorist coverage allows the victim of a car wreck to make a recovery for bodily injuries sustained in a motor vehicle accident. it also allows family members of someone who is killed in a car wreck to make a recovery from the deceased person’s policy if the at-fault driver caused a fatal wreck.

 Underinsured Motorist Coverage

-Underinsured motorist coverage (UIM) helps victims make a recovery when there is a shortfall in coverage.
-It is intended to put a car accident victim in the same position they would be in had the at-fault driver had liability coverage equal to that of the accident victim.
+Underinsured motorist coverage (UIM) helps victims make a recovery when there is a shortfall in coverage. it is intended to put a car accident victim in the same position they would be in had the at-fault driver had liability coverage equal to that of the accident victim.
 If the driver who caused the wreck that injured you lacked enough insurance coverage to pay for your lost wages, medical bills, and pain and suffering, your own insurance company can bridge the gap.

 The idea of underinsured motorist coverage can be difficult for some accidents victims to understand.
 They may even resent fighting their own insurance company for the difference.
 However, it often works to the benefit of a car accident victim.
-Take the situation in which the victim has an underinsured insurance policy with $450,000 in coverage and a claim that is worth $300,000.
-The at-fault driver has only $200,000 in insurance coverage.
-In this situation, the insurance company for the culpable driver would pay his entire policy limit of $200,000.
-The victim’s insurance company would pay the other $100,000 to settle the claim.
+Take the situation in which the victim has an underinsured insurance policy with $450,000 in coverage and a claim that is worth $300,000. the at-fault driver has only $200,000 in insurance coverage.
+In this situation, the insurance company for the culpable driver would pay his entire policy limit of $200,000. the victim’s insurance company would pay the other $100,000 to settle the claim.